GeorgyBereznyakov/RGBLED/README.md

 # RGBLED
 Python RGB GUI
-Controls voltage output of GPIO pins to manipulate the color of RGB LED Diode
+controls voltage output of GPIO pins to manipulate the color of RGB LED Diode

 [RasberryPi only]